 Vasoactive and Volume-Expanding Agents

 Generally recommended for those with hyperadrenergic POTS and hypertensive tendency on standing (Fedorowski 2018).
 These medications decrease sympathetic activity and blood pressure.
-Clonidine works by stimulating the inhibitory alpha-2 adrenergic receptors in the medulla oblongata.
+Clonidine works by stimulating the inhibitory alpha-2 adrenergic receptors in the medulla oblongata in the central nervous system.
 This reduces activity of the sympathetic nervous system and decreases heart rate, decreases release of renin, and dilates the blood vessels which reduces blood pressure.
 They can improve sleep when taken at bedtime.

 Recommended for the hypovolemic subtype of POTS and those with low blood pressure.
-May worsen supin hypertension and hypokalemia (Fedorowski 2018).
-This is the most commonly prescribed medication for POTS.
+May worsen supine hypertension and hypokalemia (Fedorowski 2018).
+This is one of the most commonly prescribed medications for POTS.
 These steroids increase plasma volume and help the body retain both salt and water.
 They are often prescribed in tandem with salt tablets.
-This drug mimics aldosterone, which helps the body reabsorb sodium into the blood and secrete potassium into the urine.
+This drug mimics aldosterone, which helps the body reabsorb sodium from the kidneys into the blood and secrete potassium into the urine.
 Florinef can deplete potassium and magnesium – supplements may be needed.
 Thermotabs can be helpful at supplementing both sodium and potassium when taking Florinef.
 It can also reduce levels of plasma renin activity and be counterproductive in those with low blood volume.
 The dose should never total more than 0.4 mg daily as adrenal suppression may occur.
-May be continued in pregnancy at 0.05-0.1 mg daily (Morgan et al. 2022).
+Fludrocortisone may be continued in pregnancy at 0.05-0.1 mg daily (Morgan et al. 2022).